 Being a small village, Montezuma does not have a public transit system used by locals to get to and from work.

-In terms of college education, Montezuma is nearly on par with the US average for all cities of 21.84%: 18.56% of adults 25 and older in Montezuma have a bachelor's degree or advanced degree.
+The education level of Montezuma citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.56% of adults 25 and older in Montezuma have a college degree.

 The per capita income in Montezuma in 2022 was $38,470, which is upper middle income relative to Ohio and the nation.
 This equates to an annual income of $153,880 for a family of four.